Best Self-Propelled Lawn Mowers in 2026: Battery and Gas Compared

 Self-propelled mowers have one extra maintenance item compared to push mowers: the drive system.
 It's not complicated, but ignoring it shortens the mower's life.

 Drive belt (gas mowers): The belt connects the engine to the drive wheels.
 Check it annually for cracks, fraying, or stretching.
 A worn belt slips, which means the mower loses traction on hills — exactly where you need it most.
-Replacement belts cost $15-$30 and take 20-30 minutes to swap on most models.
+Replacement belts cost entry-level tier and take 20-30 minutes to swap on most models.
 Your owner's manual has the procedure.

 Battery mower drive motors: Battery self-propelled mowers use an electric motor for the drive system instead of a belt.
 Less maintenance — no belt to replace — but the drive motor draws from the same battery as the cutting motor.
 Keep this in mind for runtime calculations.